Skip to main content

 About Tan Ha

-Tan Ha is a casual venue in Yokohama with an accessible price range and a verified place on Tabelog's Asian Cuisine / Ethnic Cuisine EAST 百名店 for 2024.
-Beyond those confirmed points, the public record supplied here is limited, so the safest way to understand Tan Ha is as a low-key Yokohama dining option rather than through unverified claims about specific dishes, service format, ownership, or setting.
+Tan Ha is a casual venue in Yokohama with an accessible price range and a place on Tabelog's Asian Cuisine / Ethnic Cuisine EAST 百名店 for 2024.
+Approach it as a low-key Yokohama dining option, check directly for visit-specific details such as dishes, service format, ownership, or setting if those matter to your plans.

 Casual Dining at an Accessible Price

-Tan Ha's confirmed price information places it in an accessible range, with spending bands of JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999.
-Its 2024 Tabelog 百名店 selection is the strongest verified signal here, identifying it within the Asian and ethnic dining category for EAST.
-No verified chef biography, founding story, seat count, signature-dish list, or detailed menu format is available from the supplied data.
+Tan Ha's price information places it in an accessible range, with spending bands of JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999.
+Its 2024 Tabelog 百名店 selection identifies it within the Asian and ethnic dining category for EAST.
+The practical takeaway is straightforward: casual dress, accessible pricing, recognized standing in the Asian and ethnic dining category.

 How It Fits Among Comparable Dining Options

-Because the verified data is narrow, avoid assuming details that are not confirmed, including a specific cuisine, dish list, beverage program, booking system, seat count, or service style.
-The most reliable reason to note Tan Ha is its verified recognition and approachable price range, not any unverified story about the room or menu.
+Before making firm plans, avoid assuming details such as a specific cuisine, dish list, beverage program, booking system, seat count, or service style.
+Tan Ha is most notable for its 2024 recognition and approachable price range.

 Dress: Casual.
 Price: JPY 1,000–JPY 1,999 and JPY 2,000–JPY 2,999 spending bands are listed.
 Practical details: Confirm current hours, reservations, payment, accessibility, other visit-specific arrangements directly with the venue before going.

 Broader Yokohama context: Tan Ha is most useful for diners building an informal dining plan in Yokohama.
 It can also be compared with China Soba Suzuki, Chinese Kyoka Rou, Silk Road Ryori Budouen, Yukiguni for casual or focused meals, while keeping Petale De Sakura separate as a different style of outing.
-The 2024 Tabelog recognition is the strongest verified signal here, while many finer-grained details about the experience are not confirmed in the available data.
+The 2024 Tabelog recognition and approachable pricing are the main reasons to keep it on a shortlist; check finer-grained details about the experience directly before visiting.

 Location